-A similar reform was proposed in 2021 but did not pass.
+A similar bill was proposed in 2021 but did not pass.
 Unlike that bill, this one requires no state funding.
-(There was a request by the Oregon Department of Corrections to hire two positions to implement the bill, according to legislators championing the reform.)
+(There was a request by the Oregon Department of Corrections to hire two positions to implement the bill.)

-The advocacy group Next Up is now leading a letter writing campaign to raise awareness about the 2022 bill within Oregon’s prisons, as well as text and phone banking efforts to lobby more legislators in support.
+The advocacy group Next Up is now leading a letter writing campaign to raise awareness about the 2022 bill within Oregon’s prisons, as well as text and phone banks to lobby legislators in support.

 In Oregon, the policy of disenfranchising incarcerated people dates back to Oregon’s founding as a white-only colony.
 Today, the policy continues to disproportionately impact Black, Latinx and Indigenous communities, who are disproportionately incarcerated in the state.
 A 2021 report produced by Next Up and the advocacy group Oregon Justice Resource Center found that Black people in Oregon are over six times more likely to be incarcerated than white Oregonians.

 This is “a legacy of exclusionary laws which were created to establish a white-only state,” writes the Oregon Justice Resource Center (OJRC).
 “There is a clear link between over-incarceration and disenfranchisement of communities of color.”

 “As a formerly incarcerated person, I know that when someone is involved in the processes which affect their communities, it makes them truly feel a part of that community,” said Anthony Pickens, Paralegal/Legal Assistant with OJRC.
 “And, when we feel a part of something, we are more inclined to care about and nurture that community.”